Knee & Hip Conditions: What’s Causing Your Pain and What Can You Do About It?

 Jumper’s/Runner’s knee

-What rehab will be the best?
-Stretching the quads out is important, even using the foam roller for the quads will be helpful.
-With strength we really need to work on the function of the hips.
+What can you do about this?
+Surgery is not needed for this, but proper stretching and strengthening rehab will be the best thing.
+Stretching the quads out is important, and using a foam roller for the quads will be helpful.
+We also really need to work on the function of the hips.
 If the hips are tight then that leads to a tracking issue with the patella and that can lead to this injury as well.

 IT band syndrome

 You should be focusing your attention on the small Tensor Fascia Lata (TFL) muscle in front of the hip and the Glute Medius near the back.
-Those two muscles affect the IT Band.
 The TFL muscle is usually the tight muscle pulling the IT Band more and the Glute Medius muscle is the inactive muscle which is failing to pull the IT Band back to center.
 So the goal for rehab should be to stretch the TFL and strengthen the Gluteus Medius muscle.

 Dislocated patella

 This is a traumatic injury that occurs when your knee gets hit at an angle and the kneecap moves out of place.
 You may see the kneecap move all the way toward the outside part of your knee.
+A dislocated kneecap can cause ligament damage, fractures, or even compromise blood vessels or nerves.

 Knee Arthritis